The Most Exigent Eigenvalue: Guaranteeing Consensus under an Unknown Communication Topology and Time Delays: Switching Topologies

 To better illustrate this idea, consider a group of six agents operating under protocol \eqref{eq:noself} and switching among the two different communication topologies depicted in Fig.~\ref{fig:topol}.
 With a parametric setting of $\left(k_1,\,k_2,\,\tau\right)=\left(5,\,0.2,\,0.06\right)$ we guarantee stability for each individual topology.
 We defined the switching pattern by means of a periodic signal with period $T=1.4$ s and a duty cycle $\alpha$, such that during $\alpha \%$ of the period the agents communicate according to the topology depicted in Fig.~\ref{fig:topol1}, and according to the topology in Fig.\ref{fig:topol2} during the rest of it.

-Figure \ref{fig:stable} depicts the time evolution of the positions of the agents (Fig.~\ref{fig:stablea}), the topology dependent weighted centroid (Fig.~\ref{fig:stableb}) and the norm of the disagreement vector for a case in which $\alpha=10$.
+Figure \ref{fig:stable} depicts the time evolution of the positions of the agents (Fig.~\ref{fig:stablea}), the topology dependent weighted centroid (Fig.~\ref{fig:stableb}), and the norm of the disagreement vector for a case in which $\alpha=10$.
 It is clear that, despite the jumps on the value of the weighted centroid, the agents reach consensus.

-By changing only the duty cycle of the switching signal, to $\alpha=60$, completely different results are obtained.
-Figure~\ref{fig:unstable} shows how the positions of the agents, the weighted centroid and the norm of the disagreement vector evolve under this conditions.
+By changing only the duty cycle of the switching signal to $\alpha=60$ completely different results are obtained.
+Figure~\ref{fig:unstable} shows how the positions of the agents, the weighted centroid, and the norm of the disagreement vector evolve under this conditions.

-This example shows that when a multi agent system operates under protocol \eqref{eq:noself} and switching topologies, it is not possible to guarantee stability in the general case.
-The conditions under which the switching system is stable or unstable, remain as an open question for further study.
+This example shows that when a multi-agent system operates under protocol \eqref{eq:noself} and switching topologies, it is not possible to guarantee stability in the general case.
+The conditions under which the switching system is stable or unstable remain as an open question for further study.